The challenges of studying medicine: Medicine and Scholarship, How does it work?

 Third, surround yourself with those who have the same desire to progress as you.
 Very important!
 Make sure your teammates join you!
 If we have learned something in these years of career, it is that friends who have the same desire to improve and to learn also encourage us to give the best of ourselves and help us to motivate ourselves in those moments where we may not feel that we are giving our best. we can.
 And remember, this is not the responsibility of whoever achieves it first or best, at the end of the day, we all have a common goal and the best thing is to achieve it together and as a team.

 If you take something from this article with you, it is possible, always putting your health first.
 Above all, enjoy the process, giving your best and accepting that there are things that are out of your control, so that you do not get stuck in the pressures of the race.
-Specifically, a scholarship brings with it many expectations to meet and many challenges, but it is an unparalleled and very satisfactory opportunity when seeing the results at the end of each academic cycle and it is not exclusive of how fun this trip can be in the beautiful career of Medicine.
+Specifically, a scholarship brings with it many expectations to meet and many challenges, but it is an unbeatable and very satisfying opportunity to see the results at the end of each academic cycle and it is not exclusive of how fun this trip can be in the beautiful career of Medicine.